carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 ## Running a container with a chosen command

 But what if we wanted to do something different with the container?
-The output just gave us a suggestion of what to do -- let's use the `ubuntu` Docker image to explore what else we can do with the `docker run` command.
+The output just gave us a suggestion of what to do -- let's use a different Docker image to explore what else we can do with the `docker run` command.
+The suggestion above is to use `ubuntu`, but we're going to run a different type of Linux, `alpine` instead because it's quicker to download.

-> ## Run the Ubuntu Docker container
+> ## Run the Alpine Docker container
 >
-> Try downloading and running the `ubuntu` Docker container.
+> Try downloading and running the `alpine` Docker container.
 You can do it in
 > two steps, or one.
 What are they?
 {: .callout}

 What happened when you ran the Ubuntu Docker container?

 ~~~
-$ docker run ubuntu
+$ docker run alpine
 ~~~
 {: .language-bash}